kushpal/django-react-basic-app/README.md

 1. cd SimpleProject, create a virtualenv, activate it and install -r requirements.txt
 2. python manage.py makemigrations , python manage.py migrate , createsuperuser
 3. python manage.py runserver
+#### File upload
+  - format for the json file to be uploaded is given in this file: json_file_format.json